developer-portal/content/tools/docker/docker-2.md

 ## Running a container

 Use [docker run](https://docs.docker.com/userguide/dockerizing) to run an application inside a container.
-The following command pulls fedora image, creates a container from it and runs Bash shell inside it.
+The following command pulls Fedora image, creates a container from it and runs Bash shell inside it.

 ```
 $ sudo docker run -it fedora bash
 ```

 Other useful [options](https://docs.docker.com/reference/commandline/run) to use with `run` are for example `-d` to run a container in background (to daemonize it) or `--name` to give container a name which you can later use with `docker stop/start`.

 See also [Docker run reference](http://docs.docker.com/reference/run).

-Other userful commands regarding running containers are for example:
+Other useful commands regarding running containers are for example:

 * [docker ps](https://docs.docker.com/reference/commandline/ps) to list running containers
 * [docker stop](https://docs.docker.com/reference/commandline/stop) to stop running container and [docker start](https://docs.docker.com/reference/commandline/start) to start stopped container